vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 import { ref } from 'vue'

 export default {
-  // `setup` is a special hook dedicated for the Composition API. setup() {
+  // `setup` is a special hook dedicated for the Options API. setup() {
     const count = ref(0)